Summary of our market study

 3.3 French data centers are located around Paris

-Companies' enthusiasm for Cloud Computing has led to a strong demand for data centers in Paris: financial institutions in particular.
+The popularity of Cloud Computing among businesses has led to a strong demand for data centers in Paris, particularly among financial institutions.

-The focus here is on neutral data centers (***).
+The focus here is on carrier-neutral data centers (***).

 Distribution of data centers in France France, ****, in units Source: ****